A GLIMPSE into the UV Continuum Slopes of the Faintest Galaxies in the Epoch of Reionization: acknowledgements

 We thank the referee for the insightful comments and suggestions that improved the clarity of this work.
 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
-These observations are associated with programs \#3293 and \#9233.
-Support for programs \#3293 and \#9233 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127.
+These observations are associated with programs \#3293 and \#9223.
+Support for programs \#3293 and \#9223 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127.
+The data used are publicly available at the Mikulski Archive for Space Telescope (MAST), and can be accessed at \dataset[DOI: 10.17909/m2z4-t264]{https://doi.org/10.17909/m2z4-t264} and \dataset[doi:10.17909/8642-1k68]{https://doi.org/10.17909/8642-1k68}.

 This work has received funding from the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number MB22.00072, as well as from the Swiss National Science Foundation (SNSF) through project grant 200020\_207349.
 The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant DNRF140.
 AA acknowledges support by the Swedish research council Vetenskapsr{\aa}det (VR) project 2021-05559, and VR consolidator grant 2024-02061.
 The Dunlap Institute is funded through an endowment established by the David Dunlap family and the University of Toronto.
 We acknowledge the support of the Canadian Space Agency (CSA) [25JWGO4A06].